Elizabeth II: Accession and coronation

 With Elizabeth's accession, it seemed possible that the royal house would take her husband's name, in line with the custom for married women of the time.
 Lord Mountbatten advocated for House of Mountbatten, and Philip suggested House of Edinburgh, after his ducal title.
 The British prime minister, Winston Churchill, and Elizabeth's grandmother Queen Mary favoured the retention of the House of Windsor.
 Elizabeth issued a declaration on 9 April 1952 that the royal house would continue to be Windsor.
 Philip complained, "I am the only man in the country not allowed to give his name to his own children."
 In 1960, the surname Mountbatten-Windsor was adopted for Philip and Elizabeth's male-line descendants who do not carry royal titles.

-Amid preparations for the coronation, Princess Margaret told her sister she wished to marry Peter Townsend, a divorcé 16 years Margaret's senior with two sons from his previous marriage.
-Elizabeth asked them to wait for a year; in the words of her private secretary, "the Queen was naturally sympathetic towards the Princess, but I think she thought—she hoped—given time, the affair would peter out."
+Amid preparations for the coronation, Margaret told her sister she wished to marry Peter Townsend, a divorcé 16 years Margaret's senior with two sons from his previous marriage.
+Elizabeth asked them to wait for a year; in the words of her private secretary, "the Queen was naturally sympathetic towards the Princess, but I think she thought – she hoped – given time, the affair would peter out."
 Senior politicians were against the match and the Church of England did not permit remarriage after divorce.
 If Margaret had contracted a civil marriage, she would have been expected to renounce her right of succession.
 Margaret decided to abandon her plans with Townsend.
 In 1960, she married Antony Armstrong-Jones, who was created Earl of Snowdon the following year.
 They divorced in 1978; Margaret did not remarry.

-Despite Queen Mary's death on 24 March 1953, the coronation went ahead as planned on 2 June, as Mary had requested.
+Despite Queen Mary's death on 24 March 1953, the coronation went ahead on 2 June, as originally scheduled, as Mary had requested.
 The coronation ceremony in Westminster Abbey was televised for the first time, with the exception of the anointing and communion.
 (Note: Television coverage of the coronation was instrumental in boosting the medium's popularity; the number of television licences in the United Kingdom doubled to 3 million, and many of the more than 20 million British viewers watched television for the first time in the homes of their friends or neighbours.
 In North America, almost 100 million viewers watched recorded broadcasts.)
 On Elizabeth's instruction, her coronation gown was embroidered with the floral emblems of Commonwealth countries.